 Initiative to Reduce Avoidable Hospitalizations Among Nursing Facility Residents

-The Medicare-Medicaid Coordination Office, in collaboration with the Center for Medicare and Medicaid Innovation, established an initiative to help improve the quality of care for people in nursing facilities by reducing preventable inpatient hospitalizations.
+The Medicare-Medicaid Coordination Office, in collaboration with the Center for Medicare & Medicaid Innovation, established an initiative to help improve the quality of care for people in nursing facilities by reducing potentially avoidable inpatient hospitalizations.

-CMS is supporting organizations that will partner with nursing facilities to implement evidence-based interventions that both improve care and lower costs.
-The initiative is focused on long-stay nursing facility residents who are enrolled in the Medicare and Medicaid programs, with the goal of reducing avoidable inpatient hospitalizations.
-This initiative supports the Partnership for Patients' goal of reducing hospital readmission rates by 20% by the end of 2013.
+CMS is supporting organizations that partner with nursing facilities to implement evidence-based interventions that both improve care and lower costs.
+The Initiative to Reduce Avoidable Hospitalizations among Nursing Facility Residents is focused on long-stay nursing facility residents who are enrolled in the Medicare and Medicaid programs.

 Nursing facility residents often experience potentially avoidable inpatient hospitalizations.
 These hospitalizations are expensive, disruptive, and disorienting for frail elders and people with disabilities.
 Nursing facility residents are especially vulnerable to the risks that accompany hospital stays and transitions between nursing facilities and hospitals, including medication errors and hospital-acquired infections.